Alden Global Capital

 Alden Global Capital is a hedge fund based in Manhattan, New York City.
-It was founded in 2007 by Randall D. Smith.
+It was founded in 2007 by Randall D. Smith, and is a division of Smith Management LLC.
 Its managing director is Heath Freeman.
-By mid-2020, Alden had stakes in roughly two hundred American newspapers.
-The company added more newspapers to its portfolio in May 2021 when it purchased Tribune Publishing and became the second-largest newspaper publisher in the United States.
+By mid-2020, Alden had stakes in roughly 200 American newspapers.
+The company added more newspapers to its portfolio in May 2021 when it purchased Tribune Publishing and became the second largest newspaper publisher in the United States.

-The company operates its media holdings through Digital First Media (DFM), which it acquired in 2010 after DMG's parent company, MediaNews Group, declared bankruptcy.
-With its acquisition of Tribune Publishing in late May 2021, Alden is collectively the second-largest owner of newspapers in the United States, as calculated by average daily print circulation, second only to Gannett.
+The company operates its media holdings through Digital First Media, which it acquired in 2010 after DMG's parent company, MediaNews Group, declared bankruptcy.
+With its acquisition of Tribune Publishing in May 2021, Alden is collectively the second-largest owner of newspapers in the United States, as calculated by average daily print circulation, second only to Gannett.

 In November 2021, Alden Global Capital made an offer to purchase Lee Enterprises for $24 a share in cash, or about $141 million.
 Lee owns daily newspapers in 77 markets in 26 states, and about 350 weekly and specialty publications.

 Newspapers in Alden's portfolio include Chicago Tribune, The Denver Post, the St. Paul Pioneer Press, the Boston Herald, The Mercury News, East Bay Times, The Orange County Register, and Orlando Sentinel.

-Alden has a reputation for sharply cutting costs by reducing the number of journalists working on its newspapers.
-In March 2018, Margaret Sullivan, the media columnist for The Washington Post, called Alden "one of the most ruthless of the corporate strip-miners seemingly intent on destroying local journalism." and Vanity Fair dubbed Alden the "grim reaper of American newspapers."
+Alden has a reputation for cutting costs by reducing the number of journalists working on its newspapers, leading to media criticism.

-Alden received critical coverage from the editorial staff at the Denver Post, who described Alden Global Capital as "vulture capitalists" after multiple staff layoffs.

 Origins

+According to a 2008 filing with the Securities and Exchange Commission, Alden is a division of Smith Management LLC.
 The company has its origins in R.D.
 Smith & Company, a firm founded by Randall Duncan Smith, initially using the $20,000 cash prize he and his wife won on the 1968-1970 gameshow Dream House.
+In 1991, The New York Times described R.D.
+Smith & Company's business as "profiting from other people's misery by trading the stock and debt of troubled companies."